 It can be challenging to muster the energy to sue for compensation when a loved one dies.
-However, the damages awarded will go a long way in helping with the deceased’s medical bills, funeral expenses, and for the surviving family’s future needs.
-You can bring a wrongful death claim against those responsible for the loss of your loved one with the help of a West Virginia wrongful death lawyer to prove your case.
+However, the damages awarded will go a long way in helping with the deceased’s medical bills, funeral expenses, and the surviving family’s future needs.
+You can bring a wrongful death claim against those responsible for losing your loved one with the help of a West Virginia wrongful death lawyer to prove your case.

 Who Can File a Wrongful Death Claim?

 West Virginia wrongful death law only allows the representative or executor of the deceased’s estate to file a wrongful death lawsuit against the negligent party.
 They can do this on behalf of the surviving family members, who will then receive any compensation paid out.
 The surviving family members include spouses, children, parents, siblings, and anyone financially dependent upon the deceased.
 West Virginia law is slightly different from other states that may allow a family member to file a wrongful death directly.

 Proving Fault in West Virginia Wrongful Death Claims

 West Virginia is a comparative fault state.
 That means even if the deceased person was partially responsible for the events that led to their death (not more than 50% at fault), their estate could still recover compensation up to a certain percentage.
 In a West Virginia personal injury or wrongful death suit, you must show that someone else’s negligence, fault, or error caused the deceased’s demise.
 Wrongful death cases are civil cases, not criminal cases.
 If you win, you can only seek financial compensation from the defendant but no jail time as you would in a murder case.
 However, you only have to prove that it is “more likely than not” that the defendant is guilty of wrongful death.